LAST UPDATED: 5/3/23 – American Southwest Adventure Itinerary

 Day 3 – Zion: Angel’s Landing

 You will need to get a lot of good rest the night before because today you will hike one of the most famous trails in the entire United States National Park System.
 You are going to want to make sure that you are at the park bright and early as you do not want to hike this trail when it gets overly crowded.
 The earlier you arrive at the park the better.
+Remember, you need to obtain a permit in advance to hike this trail in Zion.

 Please be aware, this hike absolutely fantastic, but it is not for everyone.
 It is extremely challenging and can be dangerous.
-I would strongly suggest you read my Visitor’s Guide to Zion National Park (linked in the Visitor Guide’s section below) before setting out to hike this trail.
+I strongly suggest you read my Visitor’s Guide to Zion National Park (linked in the Visitor Guide’s section below) before setting out to hike this trail.
 You are going to want to make sure you understand what you are getting yourself into and be sure you are prepared.

 Depending on when you get finished with the Angel’s Landing hike, you may have some time to explore other areas of Zion National Park or you might want to head straight for Bryce Canyon National Park, where you will spend the night.
 There are some other attractions near Bryce Canyon National Park that I have listed as optional stops below.
 If you get done at Zion early enough, you might want to check those out before checking into your hotel for the night.